ctb123za/carlos.prank/index.md

 **DMW Stories**

-### 👾 Zoe Marshall 👾
+### 👾 Zoe Marshall - That Carlos Lopes Story. 👾

 ![image](https://user-images.githubusercontent.com/81630632/140752031-c915e967-2062-4a0a-92df-fff3b7952063.png)

-ZM: I had just sprained my ankle, I could still move.
+ZM: I had just sprained my ankle after having a mishap, I could still move.
 However, It was super uncomfortable!
-I've not Met Carlos offically at this point, besides from the odd hello and how are you's
+I've not Met Carlos offically at this point, besides from the odd hello and how are you's.
+Some guys can be overzealous, Since Carlos is known for being aggressive in a competiive enviroment I was cautious.
+To reiterate, I was a little scared yes!
+It was a fun moment :)

 Anyway, so he spots I'm in some discomfort and offers to give me a hand.
 I remember it exactly seeing as It's not something you experience everyday.

-Carlos: "Grab on, I'll carry you over"
+Carlos: "You look like you could use a hand.
+Grab on, I'll carry you over"
 Zoe: "No Thanks, It's not far"

 At this point he proceeds to carry me, leaving me no option really.